michaelnoguera/pacdb/README.txt

 Usage:
 ------
-The following steps will work to run Q1.
+The following steps will work to run any query you put in the ./queries folder.
 Make sure you don't have anything precious in the outputs folder.

 rm -r ./outputs/*
-python3.11 autopac_duckdb_step1.py
+uv run autopac_duckdb_step1.py
-python3.11 autopac_duckdb_step2.py
+uv run autopac_duckdb_step2.py
-python3.11 autopac_duckdb_step3.py
+uv run autopac_duckdb_step3.py

+There is a timing benchmark script to automating all the queries in a list: uv run timing_benchmark.py You will have to edit the list of queries in that file if you want to change the queries run.
+Make sure that the ./queries folder is empty when you start the script, especially if you are re-running after it has crashed.

 If you are looking at Jupyter notebooks, make sure that you are using the kernel at .venv/bin/jupyter